What is the Best Risk/Reward Ratio in Forex?

 So, what is the risk/reward ratio forex participants rely on?
 More on that in a minute.

-What’s the recommended risk-reward ratio in Forex?
-The answer largely depends on your capital resources, aversion to losing money, and trading strategy.
-For instance, if you’re a conservative fan of financial market day trading strategies, then your risk to reward ratio is going to be smaller than those of crypto swing traders.
+What’s the best risk-reward ratio in Forex?
+The answer largely depends on your trading capital resources, aversion to losing money, and trading strategy.
+For instance, if you’re a fan of conservative financial market day trading strategies, your risk-to-reward ratio will be smaller than those of crypto swing traders.

 Why?
 To break down this concept, let’s review the basic tenets of the risk/reward ratio as it pertains to risk management: